Body Fat Calculator

 Log(a + b + c + d) = log(a) + log(b) + log(c) + log(d)

-The Navy Tape Measure Method, also known as the US Navy Circumference Method, is a simple technique used to estimate a person’s body fat percentage based on body measurements
+The Navy Tape Measure Method, or the US Navy Circumference Method, is a simple technique used to estimate a person’s body fat percentage based on body measurements.

-It is very simple, fast, and reliable, since you don’t need to use calipers.
+It is simple, fast, and reliable since you don’t need to use calipers.

-Although this method is fairly accurate, it also tends to overestimate the body fat percentage of people who are fairly lean (men under 15% body fat and women under 25%).
+Although this method is fairly accurate, it also tends to overestimate the body fat percentage of fairly lean people (men under 15% body fat and women under 25%).

 Measurement Locations for Males